by Andrea M. Darcy

-It’s important to note that here in the UK, a psychiatrist is the only mental health care professional who can properly diagnose a mental health disorder and legally prescribe medication.
+It’s important to note that a psychiatrist, here in the UK at least, is the only mental health care professional who can properly diagnose a mental health disorder and legally prescribe medication.

 This is because they are first a qualified medical doctor (they go to medical school, then they decide to specialise in psychiatry and do further years of training).

 During the pandemic, online psychiatry was on the rise due to the social lockdown.

 Online psychiatry might be for you if you:

 - have children it’s difficult to find care for

 - are taking care of an elderly relative or disabled family member